demasy/Oracle-EBS-Development-Guidelines/customization-standards-guidelines/README.md

 <br>

 ## Customization By Extension

+- You separate your application extensions from Oracle Applications components for easy identification and to reduce the risk of loss during an upgrade or patch.
+- To keep new components separate, you implement a custom application and make it the owner of the new components.
-It would be best if you customized by extension rather than by modification to void the risk of overwriting or losing your customization during an upgrade or patch.
+- It would be best if you customized by extension rather than by modification to void the risk of overwriting or losing your customization during an upgrade or patch.